zzo/JUTE/v8/README.md

 ### HTML requirements

-You must include YUI3 3.1.1+
+You must use YUI3 3.1.1+ for your tests

 Here is a standard test HTML file - we will examine all the important bits below.

 <pre>
-  1 &lt;!DOCTYPE HTML PUBLIC "-//W3C//DTD HTML 4.01 [Transitional//EN](Transitional//EN.html)">
+  1 &lt;!DOCTYPE HTML PUBLIC "-//W3C//DTD HTML 4.01 Transitional//EN">
   2 &lt;html lang="en">
   3
   4 &lt;head>